developerforce/LEXComponentsBundle/README.md

     * Object: Account
     * Description: An example of how Lightning Data Service works for creating a new record.
 Opens a form to create a contact related to the opportunity.
 The data is sent to the server through the JavaScript controller, so no Apex class is needed.
     * Files:
-        * accountQuickContactLDS.cmp
+        * ldsAccountQuickContact.cmp
-        * accountQuickContactLDSController.js
+        * ldsAccountQuickContactController.js
-        * accountQuickContactLDSHelper.js
+        * ldsAccountQuickContactLDS.css
 3. ldsDisplayRecord
     * Use case: Dialogues
     * Object: Account
     * Description: An example of how Lightning Data Service works for displaying a record.
 A popup window opens showing data about the current record.
 In this case, neither a JavaScript controller nor an Apex controller are needed.
     * Files:
         * ldsDisplayRecord.cmp
+        * ldsDisplayRecordController.js
+        * ldsDisplayRecord.css
 4. ldsDeleteRecord
     * Use case: Dialogues
     * Object: Any